tom4sg/tomasBot/README.md

-# tomasBot - DND Text Responder
+# tomasBot - DND Responder

 TomasBot automatically responds to missed calls and texts when you're unavailable, using your Google Calendar and Claude AI to send personalized messages.